There are over a thousand things that can trigger your car’s “Service Engine Soon” or “Check Engine” light.

 Such uncontrolled EVAP pollution is what is known as an EVAP leak.
 It can account for up to 20% of a vehicle’s pollution.
 The EVAP system is what prevents that from happening.
 More on EVAP leaks a little later, but for now…

 The gas cap closes the entrance to the fuel tank.
 For OBD2 vehicles (1996 and newer), it’s usually sealed completely.
-Such vehicles have venting done through the EVAP canister.
-On the other hand, OBD1 cars (older than 1996) have a gas cap that has a vacuum/pressure release valve for venting.
+Such cars have venting done through the EVAP canister.
+On the other hand, OBD1 vehicles (older than 1996) have a gas cap with a vacuum/pressure release valve for venting.

 On its part, the EVAP canister traps, and stores fuel vapors.
 Typically made of steel or plastic, the canister is usually located in the rear quarter panel or the engine compartment.
 Either way, it’s hidden from view.

-Inside the canister is activated charcoal whose purpose is to absorb fuel vapors.
+Inside the canister is activated charcoal, whose purpose is to absorb fuel vapors.
 The vapors will be stored until you start your vehicle’s engine.
-Once the vehicle starts running, it will generate some heat.
+Once the car starts running, it will generate some heat.
 The PCM will then open the canister’s valve and allow the gas vapors to make their way into the engine.

 Now, back to EVAP leaks.

 Although the EVAP system doesn’t require maintenance, it can get faults that turn the Check Engine Light on.
-The faults typically arise from system weaknesses and/or failures.
+The errors typically arise from system weaknesses and/or failures.